Western Allied invasion of Germany: German Army Group B surrounded in the Ruhr pocket (1 April)

 The 1st Army's drive from the Remagen bridgehead began with a breakout before dawn on 25 March.
 German Field Marshal Walter Model, whose Army Group B was charged with the defense of the Ruhr, had deployed his troops heavily along the east–west Sieg River south of Cologne, thinking that the Americans would attack directly north from the Remagen bridgehead.
-Instead, the 1st Army struck eastward, heading for Giessen and the Lahn River, 65 mi beyond Remagen, before turning north toward Paderborn and a linkup with the 9th Army.
+Instead, the 1st Army struck eastward, heading for Giessen and the Lahn River, 65 mi beyond Remagen, before turning north toward Paderborn and linking up with the 9th Army.
 All three corps of the 1st Army participated in the breakout, which on the first day employed five infantry and two armored divisions.
 The U.S. VII Corps, on the left, had the hardest going due to the German concentration north of the bridgehead, yet its armored columns managed to advance 12 mi beyond their line of departure.
 The U.S. III Corps, in the center, did not commit its armor on the first day of the breakout, but still made a gain of 4 mi.
 The U.S. V Corps on the right advanced 5–8 mi, incurring minimal casualties.

 Beginning the next day, 26 March, the armored divisions of all three corps turned these initial gains into a complete breakout, shattering all opposition and roaming at will throughout the enemy's rear areas.
 By the end of 28 March, Hodges' 1st Army had crossed the Lahn, having driven at least 50 mi beyond the original line of departure, capturing thousands of German soldiers in the process.
 Nowhere, it seemed, were the Germans able to resist in strength.
 On 29 March, the 1st Army turned toward Paderborn, about 80 mi north of Giessen, its right flank covered by the 3rd Army, which had broken out of its own bridgeheads and was headed northeast toward Kassel.